SpaceinvaderOne/leantime-unraid/README.md

 Leantime is an open source project management system for small teams and startups written in PHP, Javascript using MySQL. [https://leantime.io](https://leantime.io)

-This is the official <a href="https://hub.docker.com/r/leantime/leantime">Docker image for Leantime</a>.
+This is a container for use with Unraid.
+For other systems please use the official image here <a href="https://hub.docker.com/r/leantime/leantime">Docker image for Leantime</a>.
 It was built using the <a href="https://github.com/Leantime/leantime/releases">latest Leantime release</a>.